-The read-write learning style is part of the VARK model.
-By definition, read-write learners do best by reading information or copying it down.
+The verbal learning style (originally called the read-write style in the VARK model) focuses on words—whether spoken, read, or written.
+By definition, verbal learners do best by reading information, repeating it aloud, or copying it down.
 They learn by reading lots of books and taking a lot of notes.
-You might learn compositionally if you memorize by re-copying information down several times and consistently take notes to ensure that you remember information.
+You might learn compositionally if you memorize by re-copying information down several times or repeating it aloud and consistently take notes to ensure that you remember information.

 Logical learners focus on logic.
 They learn best by asking questions to try to understand the material.
 You might learn logically if you were always the student that constantly asked questions during the lesson.
 You need to know why the world is the way it is to truly understand it.

 Social learners (or interpersonal learner) like to be around people.
 They learn best when they are learning in a group rather than on their own.
 You might learn socially if you find value in study groups and group discussions.